Luchador/GUD/docs/RenderOptions.md

 Color Dither is no longer a setting.
 Each pass keeps its vanilla/authored RDP RGB-dither and alpha-dither commands, including effects that deliberately use noise or disable dithering.
 VI dedithering is a separate operation controlled by VI Filter.
-The FPS counter and CPU/RSP/RDP bottleneck indicator remain.
+The FPS counter remains; the CPU/RSP/RDP bottleneck profiler has been removed.

 ## Save compatibility